← Back to Learning Hub

 • year or date placement

-• title formatting and italics
+• title formatting

 • DOI, URL or publication details

-Reference shown Smith, J. Developing research skills.
+Smith, J. Developing research skills.
 London: Example Press.

-What to notice: The reference includes an author and title, but no year is shown.
+The reference includes an author and title, but no year is shown.

-Reference shown Patel, R. (2023) Understanding academic writing.
-London: Example Press.
+Patel, R. (2023) Understanding academic writing.

-What to notice: Some styles may expect a book title to be italicised.
+Some styles may expect a book title to be italicised.

-Example 3: missing journal details
+Missing journal details

-Reference shown Ahmed, S. (2022) 'Student confidence and feedback', Journal of Learning.
+Ahmed, S. (2022) 'Student confidence and feedback', Journal of Learning.

 Reference list alphabetical order

-Many author-date referencing styles expect the reference list to be arranged alphabetically by author surname or organisation name.
+Many author-date styles expect the reference list to be arranged alphabetically by author surname or organisation name.

 Why it matters

-Alphabetical order helps readers find sources quickly and makes the reference list easier to navigate.
+Alphabetical order helps readers find sources quickly.

 Not every referencing style uses alphabetical order, so always check the required style.